Skip to content

 • Scones topped with fresh cream and Jam Gelato cups

 Take a virtual tasting tour with us below!
-Fresh sandwiches, wraps, salads and healthy snacks will continue to be offered as well.
+Fresh sandwiches, wraps, salads, and healthy snacks will continue to be offered.

 Inside the Virgin Australia Adelaide lounge

-Virgin Australia’s latest lounge in Adelaide is now out of hibernation and raring to go, boasting a fresh new design by WMK Architecture that is being rolled out to the airline’s future lounge spaces (such as Melbourne, above).
+Virgin Australia’s latest lounge in Adelaide boasts a fresh new design by WMK Architecture that is being rolled out to the airline’s future lounge spaces (such as Melbourne, above).

 Virgin Australia Adelaide Lounge Launch

-But this new Adelaide lounge is noticeably warmer in atmosphere, with an eclectic mix of clean white curves, sandstone, wood panelling and the occasional injection of fiery red and black in the dining area.
+But the Adelaide lounge is noticeably warmer in atmosphere, with an eclectic mix of clean white curves, sandstone, wood panelling and the occasional injection of fiery red and black in the dining area.
 There’s also a better demarcation of zones for relaxing and for having a nibble.

 • ‘Gallery Lounge’ is a space to relax with lounge chairs and a TV.